trem3ndous/nmap-port-differ/README.md

 # Nmap Port Differ

-Simple nmap differ script, compares open ports using `ndiff`, and optionally sends alerts to Discord if any changes are detected.
+Simple nmap differ script, compares open ports using `diff`, and optionally sends alerts to Discord if any changes are detected.

 ## Setup

 1. **Edit the script** and replace:
-   - `ip="ENTER_YOUR_IP_HERE"` with your target IP or subnet (e.g., `192.168.1.0/24`)
+   - `ip="ENTER_YOUR_IP_HERE"` with your target IP
    - `discord_url="YOUR_DISCORD_WEBHOOK_URL"` with your actual Discord webhook URL.

 2. **Get a Discord webhook**: